Real Money Sports Betting

 Sports betting has arrived to Pennsylvania and Parx Casino®.
-You can officially make sports bets at the brand new sportsbook at Parx Casino®, at the South Philadelphia Race & Sportsbook, and at the Valley Forge Race & Sportsbook.
+You can officially make sports bets at the brand new sportsbook at Parx Casino®, at the South Philadelphia Race & Sportsbook, and at the Oaks Race & Sportsbook.
 You can expect all your favorite ways to sports bet, including: spread, moneyline, over/unders, props, parlays, and teasers.
 All your favorite sports will be available too, including pro & college football, pro & college basketball, baseball, hockey, golf, soccer, MMA, and plenty more.
 That's not all, the Parx Casino® online sports betting app complete with live in-game betting is also close to launch.Hours

 Online sports betting is coming soon, sign up for bonus offers!